tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 key exporters, wherein differentiation is done via an explicit label and context string, the key importer defined herein uses a label and set of hash algorithms to differentiate an external PSK into one or more PSKs for use.
+The goal of both key exporters and key importers is to produce a unique channel binding that ensures that both parties agree on all relevant context.

-Imported keys do not require negotiation for use, as a client and server will not agree upon identities if not imported correctly.
+Imported keys do not require negotiation for use, as a client and server will not agree upon identities if not imported correctly unless the adversary is able to choose the OOB PSK for one of the parties.
 Thus, importers induce no protocol changes with the exception of expanding the set of PSK identities sent on the wire.
 Endpoints may incrementally deploy PSK importer support by offering non-imported keys for TLS versions prior to TLS 1.3.
 (Negotiation and use of imported PSKs requires both endpoints support the importer API described herein.)